OpenTechStrategies/ActivityLog/README.md

 # Extension:ActivityLog

 The ActivityLog extension allows system administrators to set up logging for arbitrary hooks.
-These log messages are sent to the main Log page at Special:Log
+These log messages are currently sent to the main Log page at `Special:Log`.

 ## Installation